ONLYOFFICE/document-server-integration/web/documentserver-example/python/README.md

 ### Using Docker

+You can run this example in Docker on a local machine or can be deployed on a virtual machine on a cloud infrastructure provider.

-To run the example using [Docker](https://docker.com), you will need [Docker Desktop 4.17.0](https://docs.docker.com/desktop) or [Docker Engine 20.10.23](https://docs.docker.com/engine) with [Docker Compose 2.15.1](https://docs.docker.com/compose).
+To run the example using [Docker](https://docker.com), you will need [Docker Desktop 4.17.0](https://docs.docker.com/desktop) for a local machine or [Docker Engine 20.10.23](https://docs.docker.com/engine) on the cloud with [Docker Compose 2.15.1](https://docs.docker.com/compose).
 Additionally, you might want to consider installing [GNU Make 4.4.1](https://gnu.org/software/make), although it is optional.
 These are the minimum versions required for the tools.

 Once you have everything installed, download the release archive and unarchive it.